 You should inform your physician and the technologist performing your exam of any medications you are taking, including vitamins and herbal supplements.
 You should also inform them if you have any allergies and about recent illnesses or other medical conditions.

-You should inform your physician if you have had a recent heart attack or myocardial infarction, asthma, a chronic lung disease or aortic stenosis.
-Also, if you have problems with your knees, hips or keeping your balance, tell your doctor as this may limit your ability to perform the exercise needed for this procedure.
+You should inform your physician if you have had a recent heart attack or myocardial infarction, asthma, a chronic lung disease, or aortic stenosis.
+Also, if you have problems with your knees, hips, or keeping your balance, tell your doctor as this may limit your ability to perform the exercise needed for this procedure.

 Jewelry and other metallic accessories should be left at home if possible, or removed prior to the exam because they may interfere with the procedure.

-You should avoid caffeine (caffeinated as well as decaffeinated coffee, hot and cold tea, caffeinated soft drinks, energy drinks, chocolate and medications containing caffeine, etc.) and smoking for up to 48 hours before your examination.
+You should avoid caffeine (caffeinated as well as decaffeinated coffee, hot and cold tea, caffeinated soft drinks, energy drinks, chocolate and medications containing caffeine, etc.) and smoke for up to 48 hours before your examination.
 Your physician or radiologist may give you more specific instructions.

 You should not eat or drink anything after midnight on the day of your procedure, but you may continue taking medications with small amounts of water unless your physician says otherwise.
 If you take beta-blocker medication (Inderal, metoprolol, etc.) you should specifically ask your physician about temporary discontinuation.